mobilecoinfoundation/mcips/text/0030-standardized-sender-sig.md

   * Also, implement code for a "Janus test" which enables clients to detect the Janus attack, as described in MCIP #18.
 * Standardize a Schnorrkel-based signature using Ristretto curve points, made using the tx private key, and validated using the ephemeral key in the fog hint.
-This entails:
+This entails (one of):
-  * Make the transaction builder either optionally return the tx private key when `add_output` is called, or, you may optionally pass it a blob to be signed, and it produces the signature and then deletes the private key.
-That creates a constraint that the blob must be available to sign at the time of constructing the TxOut, which may or may not be acceptable.
+  * Make the transaction builder take a blob to be signed when `add_output` is called.
+    `add_output` produces the signature as an additoinal return value.
+  * Make the transaction builder return a "signing context" when `add_output` is called.
+    This contains the tx private key and can be used to later sign any number of blobs.
+    This object zeroizes the tx private key when it goes out of scope.
+    * The idea is, perhaps some of the data that needs to be signed needs to be obtained from an endpoint, but the app would rather not wait for that call to return before submitting the transaction.
+This way, the app could build and submit a transaction in parallel with obtaining some of the data to be signed, and pipeline calls, potentially reducing end to end transaction times.
+Since it's just a thought experiment, we don't know if it would matter in a real app.
 * Standardize validation code that validates a blob and its signature against a TxOut.

 # Prior art